Library access is limited to:

 It's best to plan ahead if you need help with extensive library research.
 Please contact the Student Disability Services Office at 617-253-1674 or firstname.lastname@example.org to make an appointment to discuss your disability-related needs and to request assistance.

 Headphones are available at the Service Desks of each library.
-The Barker, Dewey, and Hayden libraries also have computer terminals with JAWS software.
+The Barker and Dewey libraries also have computer terminals with JAWS software.

 The following libraries are equipped with book scanners that can scan books or journal articles and convert them to multiple file types, including PDFs: